-The tax rate is 1¢ per gallon of regulated substance placed in a tank in any calendar year [A.R.S. § 49-1031] through January 1, 2024.
+The tax rate is 1¢ per gallon of regulated substance placed in a tank in any calendar year [A.R.S. § 49-1031].

 "Regulated substance" means petroleum or a substance defined in the Comprehensive Environmental Response Compensation and Liability Act (CERCLA) of 1980, not including a substance regulated as hazardous waste under the Solid Waste Disposal Act of 1984 [A.R.S. § 49-1001].